-You can make it easier for visitors to navigate their way through your landing page by following this principle.
+By following this principle, you can make it easier for visitors to navigate your landing page.

 Notice how Buffer uses white space on its landing page:

-If I were to cram all that content together, it would take up a tiny corner of the page.
+If we cram all that content together, it takes up little more than a tiny corner of the page.

 Apple is famous for its use of white space.
-Its branding, product design, and even its store layout is founded on the importance of negative space/white space.
+Its branding, product design, and even its store layout are founded on the importance of negative space/white space.

 Its MacBook landing page shows the use of white space:

-Take a page from Apple’s playbook, and use more white space.
+Take a page from Apple’s playbook, and consider using extra white space.